Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 You'll find LOADS more information on how to save money here.

-And just so we drive this home even more, the way you save money by spending less of it is:
+And just so we drive this home even more, the way you spend less and save more is:

-- Widening the Gap: Use the tips throughout this article on how to spend less money so that you can widen the gap between what you earn and what you have to spend to live comfortably.
+- Widening the Gap: Use the tips throughout this article on ways to spend less so that you can widen the gap between what you earn and what you have to spend to live comfortably.

 - Banking the Difference: This one is important – and overlooked.
 You actually have to start banking the leftover money.
 Otherwise…it’ll get eaten up by what I like to call the “checking account gremlins.”
 Be intentional with this by upping your automatic withdrawal into savings as you work through cutting your expenses down.
 Slowly cut off the flow of money going towards spending, and expand the flow of money into your savings account.